Climb Denali! (20,310′)

 Do I really need all those clothes on the equipment list?
 I can’t imagine wearing all those layers!

 Trust us on this one.
 Though you may get a nice, balmy summit day, there is an equal chance that you will set off from high camp wearing every stitch of clothing on that list.
-Please bring all that is required and call or email us with any questions regarding layering systems.
+Please bring every required item and call or email us with any questions regarding layering systems.
 Your guides will check your clothing and equipment at our pre-trip meeting, and you will not be allowed to go on the mountain without the required gear and clothing on the gear list.
 Everything needs to be in good condition—Denali is not the place to skimp on gear and clothing!

 Share Button